duckdb/duckdb-web/docs/extensions/httpfs.md

 #### Hive Partitioning

 DuckDB also offers support for the Hive partitioning scheme.
 In the Hive partitioning scheme, data is partitioned in separate files.
 The columns by which the data is partitioned, are not actually in the files, but are encoded in the file path.
-So for example let us consider three parquet files Hive paritioned by year:
+So for example let us consider three Parquet files Hive paritioned by year:

 ```text
 s3://bucket/year=2012/file.parquet